 - Grain line matters!
 Take extra care to make sure your pattern pieces are on grain before cutting.

-A serger or a domestic sewing machine can be used for the construction of your sewing machine.
+A serger or a domestic sewing machine can be used for the construction of your project.
 The following are my favorite techniques, using both types of machine.

 Use a serger to sew swimwear fabric right sides together.
 Standard seam allowance for most swimwear projects is 3/8".
 Make sure your blade is engaged, as you will be cutting off approximately 1/8" as you sew.